Latest Update: September 16, 2020

 The Industry-Wide Labor-Management Safety Committee Task Force has been in existence for quite a while, and has spearheaded the policy-making in cooperation with the guilds, state and local governments, health officials, and the Centers for Disease Control and Prevention (CDC).

 From a practical standpoint, insurance seems to be the biggest stumbling block.
-For feature films with a budget of $2M or greater, completion bonds (insurance) are required in order to secure financing.
-Directors and talent will not usually sign contracts unless funding has been secured.
-Financiers are unwilling to fund a project without a completion bond.
-Insurance companies are unwilling to issue new bonds until there is either a treatment or vaccine for Covid-19.
+For feature films with a budget of $2M or greater, completion bonds from capital financiers require insurance for production in order to secure financing.
+Directors and talent will not usually sign contracts unless funding has been secured, financiers are unwilling to fund a project without a completion bond., and nsurance companies are unwilling to issue new policies until there is either a treatment or vaccine for COVID-19.

 This means, for new projects that do not yet have their completion bonds, they may hopefully go into pre-production in the winter to begin shooting in the spring, or pre-pro in the spring and shoot in summer 2021 …. hopefully!